 to appropriate local projects with direct or indirect environmental

-Our very small groups and limited departures means that our impact –
+Our very small group size and limited departures means that our impact

-both cultural and environmental – on the destinations that we visit is
+– both cultural and environmental – on the destinations that we visit

 destinations on a regular basis, we hope not to have an adverse effect